jdegges/python-oauth/README.md

     if __name__ == '__main__':
         main()

 To use it in another setting, you need to write a different db component (oauth.db) and tell the oauth library to use it.
-Just implement the 2 classes and related methods and everything should just work.
+Just implement the User class and related methods and everything should just work.
 Something like:

     import oauth.db.mysql as db
-    twitter = oauth.consumers.TwitterOAuthClient(config.twitter.CONSUMER_KEY, config.twitter.CONSUMER_SECRET, callback, db=db)
+    twitter = oauth.consumer.Twitter(config.twitter.CONSUMER_KEY, config.twitter.CONSUMER_SECRET, callback, db=db)

 Please post here if you have any issues.